 I don’t think it would have been such a good film without Williams as the title character.
 When I was a small child watching this I remembered it being funny with some sad parts.
 Watching it as an adult I can see more of the serious and sad points to the story.
 A real 90’s Classic.

 Luc Besson, Jean Reno, Gary Oldman and Natalie Portman.
 A recipe for a fabulous film.
-If this was released today I’d be sold after hearing Besson’s name alone.
+If released today, I’d be sold after hearing Besson’s name alone.

 Home Alone (1990)